What Is Yellow Nutsedge?

 • Thistle-like seed heads in a spikelet formation

-Yellow Nutsedge vs. Purple Nutsedge
+Yellow Nutsedge VS. Purple Nutsedge

 nutsedge seed head